 Most flood-prone communities in the United States have chosen to participate in the National Flood Insurance Program (NFIP) as a condition for the availability of federal flood insurance funds.
 The NFIP provides basic flood hazard data and a flood hazard management framework for every flood-prone community in the United States.
 The NFIP offers insurance coverage and other benefits to local communities with conditions dependent on the communities undertaking certain flood hazard mitigation steps.
 The NFIP is implemented through the Federal Insurance Administration, which is a component of the Federal Emergency Management Agency (FEMA).
 Anyone with questions about the program should either contact FEMA by telephone at 877-336-2627, or the offices of their local municipality.
-Eight communities in Van Buren County participate in the NFIP, and six of these have NFIP maps of their flood risks (Arlington Township, City of Bangor, Covert Township, Village of Paw Paw, City of South Haven, South Haven Township).
+Seventeen communities in Van Buren County participate in the NFIP.
+FEMA's Community Status Book identifies the following Van Buren County communities as participants in the NFIP: Almena Township, Antwerp Township, Arlington Township, City of Bangor, Covert Township, Decatur Township, Geneva Township, Hamilton Township, Keeler Township, Lawrence Township, Village of Mattawan, Paw Paw Township, Village of Paw Paw, Pine Grove Township, City of South Haven, South Haven Township, and Waverly Township.